HenryofSkalitz1202/Cyberpunk2077BruteForceSolver/README.md

 30
 ```

 The second option is to input via Command Line Interface (CLI).
 With this option, the matrix and sequence are randomly generated with the constraints given by the user.
-The user has to input the number_of_unique_tokens, tokens, buffer_size, number_of_sequences, and max_sequence_size.
+The user has to input the number_of_unique_tokens, tokens, buffer_size, number_of_sequences, and max_sequence_size. <br />
 Example:
 ```git
 Number of unique tokens: 5